Password protection remains one of the most important aspects of any small business, yet it is often overlooked by smaller companies.

 Use different passwords

 Don’t simply stick to one universal password for all your files and locations.
 This way, if one password is stolen, you’ll still be able to access others.
-It might be an easier solution to simply choose one password you can remember, but if you choose this route then you need to recognise it is highly prone to data loss and theft.
+It might be easier to simply choose one password you can remember, but it will be highly prone to data loss and theft.
 To provide the additional layer of security that users are looking for, SecureLink suggests implementing a multi factor authentication security system.
 This requires two or more methods of authentication from different categories that verify a user’s identity to log in.
 It should be used in situations that involve relationships between third parties and organizations.
 Multi factor authentication is important because it allows companies to control access to a network and keep sensitive data safe.

 For businesses that need to monitor and manage a wide variety of different passwords, consider investing in a password manager.
 There are lots of different versions available, such as Norton and LastPass.
 This tool will enable you to sync your passwords whilst also making your security a little stronger.

 Never share company passwords with anyone else.
 No matter how small or large the organisation, always ensure that this information is kept safely stowed and remains private.
 It might seem like straightforward advice, but businesses stand to lose a great deal if they forget this important rule.

 Never scrimp on your software updates.
 Failure to do this on a regular basis could prove catastrophic for keeping your passwords safe and secure and cost the business far more in the long run than the initial outlay of renewing any applicable licenses and upgrades.
 With most automatic updates, security will be included.

 Cybersecurity has never been more important.
 The constantly evolving online world means much more business is conducted on the web, but the risks are growing right alongside this increase in custom.

 No matter the line of business you’re in, your small enterprise should be actively working to ensure optimum cybersecurity at each stage.